 I don't know the name of this plant.
-(Do you?)
+(A reader tells me it is Carolina geranium - which seems right to me.)
 It's just as pernicious and hard to get rid of as the henbit and it grows in some of the same places, as well as in many of my perennial beds.
 It, too, is fairly easy to pull, and that's the way I deal with it, but I have every reason to believe that this army of invasion will still be marching around my yard long after I'm gone from it.

 This is "sticky weed," sometimes called "sticky Willy" as well as many other names, some of them very, very bad indeed.
 It grows rapidly and can overrun a bed in just a few days if it is overlooked.
 Its most annoying characteristic is its stickiness.
 It sticks to everything - Muck boots, garden gloves, skin, clothes, tools.
 Basically, it will stick to anything that it touches and attempt to hitch a ride.
 Many times, I've finished my garden chores and gone inside to sit on a chair of sofa, only to find when I stand up that the sticky weed that was hitching a ride on my butt is now attached to my chair.
 This weed, too, is easily pulled.
 Just be sure to wear gloves and then good luck on extracting weed from gloves.

 This is the worst of the lot, a truly dangerous weed, and, again, I don't know its name.
 I just call it "stingeroo."
+(A helpful reader says it is called stinging nettle.)
 If you see it, DON'T TOUCH IT!
 Don't let it graze your skin anywhere.
 It stings like fire, much worse (for me) than fire ants.
 It may be that I am just excessively sensitive to it, but it has caused me not a few sleepless nights because it touched my feet or ankles and set them on fire.
 For this weed, I deploy the "nuclear option."
 I use an herbicide, either Round-up or a homemade mixture with vinegar.
 It can be easily pulled (wearing leather gauntlets), but with my sensitivity to it, I just prefer not to get close for any reason.